-In just under thirty-five years, the Chamber Orchestra of Europe has recorded over 250 works with all the major recording companies.
+In just over thirty-five years, the Chamber Orchestra of Europe has recorded over 250 works with all the major recording companies.
 It has won numerous international prizes for its recordings including three Gramophone Record of the Year awards - for Rossini’s opera Viaggio à Reims, Schubert’s symphonies conducted by Claudio Abbado, and Beethoven’s symphonies conducted by Nikolaus Harnoncourt.
 The Orchestra has also won two Grammys and the MIDEM “Classical Download” Award.
 The COE was the first Orchestra to create its own label, “COE Records”, in association with Sanctuary Records, a division of Universal Music.
 Recent CDs released by the Orchestra include a series of Mozart’s late operas, all recorded for Deutsche Grammophon at the Baden-Baden Festspielhaus with Yannick Nézet-Séguin, Rolando Villazon and all-star casts.
 The operas released so far are Cosi Fan Tutte in 2013, Entführung aus dem Serail in July 2015 and Le Nozze di Figaro in 2016 (both were nominated for a Grammy Award for Best Opera Recording and Figaro was awarded the ECHO-Klassik 2017).
-In March 2014, the COE released two CDs: all of the Schumann Symphonies with Yannick Nézet-Séguin for Deutsche Grammophon and works by Bach and Vasks with Renaud Capuçon for EMI.
-The COE released its recording of Mozart’s Entführung aus dem Serail in July 2015 with Yannick Nézet-Séguin, nominated for a Grammy Award for Best Opera Recording.
-In July 2016, Deutsche Grammophon released all of the Mendelssohn symphonies, recorded at the Paris Philharmonie with Yannick Nézet-Séguin in February 2016.
+In March 2014, the COE released all of the Schumann Symphonies with Yannick Nézet-Séguin for Deutsche Grammophon and works by Bach and Vasks with Renaud Capuçon for EMI.
+In June 2017, Deutsche Grammophon released all of the Mendelssohn symphonies, recorded at the Paris Philharmonie with Yannick Nézet-Séguin in February 2016.
 Future planned releases include Mozart’s La Clemenza di Tito, recorded in July 2017 for Deutsche Grammophon at the Baden-Baden Festspielhaus with Yannick Nézet-Séguin, Joyce DiDonato, Tara Erraught, Regula Mühlemann, Adam Plachetka, Marina Rebeka and Rolando Villazon.